NOTE [R] SIGNIFICANT ACCOUNTING POLICIES

 Segment accounting policies are in line with the accounting policies of the Company.
 In addition, the following specific accounting policies have been followed for segment reporting:

-(i) Segment revenue includes sales and other income directly identifiable with/allocable to the segment, including inter segment revenue.
+i.
+Segment revenue includes sales and other operational revenue directly identifiable with/allocable to the segment including inter segment revenue.

-(v) Segment assets and liabilities include those directly identifiable with the respective segments.
+v.
+Segment assets and liabilities include those directly identifiable with the respective segments.
 Unallocable corporate assets and liabilities rebrsent the assets and liabilities that relate to the Company as a whole and not allocable to any segment.
-Unallocable assets mainly comprise trade investments in Subsidiary and Associate companies that constitute or relate to the portfolio of the Company's core/thrust areas of business such as infrastructure development and software solutions.
-Unallocable liabilities include mainly loan funds, provisions for employee retirement benefits and proposed dividend.

 Segment revenue resulting from transactions with other business segments is accounted on the basis of transfer price agreed between the segments.
 Such transfer prices are either determined to yield a desired margin or agreed on a negotiated basis.

-Deferred tax is recognised on timing differences between the accounting income and the taxable income for the year, and quantified using the tax rates and laws enacted or substantively enacted as on the Balance Sheet date.
+Deferred tax is recognised on timing differences between the income accounted in financial statements and the taxable income for the year, and quantified using the tax rates and laws enacted or substantively enacted as on the Balance Sheet date.

 Provisions are recognised for liabilities that can be measured only by using a substantial degree of estimation, if